 In summary, we propose that there is sufficient evidence associating certain NDIPs

-with the subsequent occurrence of IE, particularly in those at high IE-risk, to warrant a re-
+with the subsequent occurrence of IE, particularly in those at high IE risk, to warrant a re-

 evaluation of IE prevention advice.

+Acknowledgments The writing group thanks Danielle J. Gerberi, MLS, AHIP, for her expert assistance in performing the literature search.

 Table 1.
 Recommendations for the use of antibiotic prophylaxis prior to invasive procedures in previous guidelines